-We’ve chosen long-range Wi-Fi routers with easy network setup requirements and fit different network needs so you can get the most out of your Wi-Fi without filtering through hundreds of options.
+We’ve chosen the best Wi-Fi routers for long-range based on easy network setup requirements and that fit different network needs so you can get the most out of your Wi-Fi without filtering through hundreds of options.

-Best router for easy setup – Linksys AC1200 Dual-Band Router
+Best long-range router for easy setup – Linksys AC1200 Dual-Band Router

 The Linksys AC1200 router has more than 5,500 reviews on Best Buy, and more than 1,800 customers cite easy setup as one of its perks.